Wednesday, 10 February 2016

 − "I do not think you did, Nike, because, frankly, I don't think that you had then met many beggars, and may not have had many occasions to think about us and despise us.
 But I did insult them.
 Miguel and John soon forget and redeem you if they can see a different man in the same skeleton.
 Don’t think about it anymore.
 Get out of your ashes and outline a new Nike dressed in a fire capable of building.
 You have enough fuel.

 The conversation could have been repeated, but my thoughts reached a new point.
 Fire and fuel.
 What I had drunk in three years could have burned me.
-But in those first four days I had been able to attend my baptism and the water I was poured out was a brief lucidity, a desire to be a new man if I could see, as had just said that beggar, I had some fire capable of building.
+But in those first four days I had been able to attend my baptism and the water I was poured out was a brief lucidity, a desire to be a new man if I could see, as that beggar had just said, I had some fire capable of building.
 I wanted to fly over the fog that was over my grove and keep the flight on my greenwood, if it wasn't withered.
 But how long would this flight of sobriety to the next drop last?
-Unexpected wood, things that I would have never been able to see, was growing on me and I didn’t want new chips to escape me.
+Unexpected wood, things that I would never have been able to see, was growing on me and I didn’t want new chips to escape me.
 Even with pain, it should be flowering and I could not darken the flight to the new insects who wished to inhabit me.
 That morning I decided for the first time burying away the poisonous concoctions, if not forever, because I did not dare, miserable wreck, to think in a very long time, at least for those eleven days.
-I did not believe that I would be able to, but I had to try; and the psalmody of the beggar uncovered to help me.
+I did not believe I would be able to, but I had to try; and the psalmody of the beggar uncovered to help me.

 He was about to say something, but I interrupted him: